 WASHINGTON — In the end, Joel Embiid’s playing time was a non-issue.

 After days of frustration leading up to opening night, Embiid played just three seconds shy of 27 minutes against the Wizards.
-That far surpassed the 16 minutes he anticipated a day earlier on Tuesday.
+That far surpassed the 16 minutes he anticipated a day earlier on Tuesday (see story).